vicramon/ember-tutorial/chapters/our-app.md

 ## Vim Projections

-If you use Vim then you're in luck!
+If you use Vim, there's a very useful plugin called [vim-projectionist](https://github.com/tpope/vim-projectionist) that provides some help in navigating files.
 Vim projections are great for quickly opening and creating Ember files.

 Here's are Gists with the projections that I use: [Coffeescript Projections](https://gist.github.com/vicramon/6488603) or [Javascript Projections](https://gist.github.com/vicramon/b626f24df31a1f64780b).
-Just copy that file into `config/projections.json` and restart Vim.
+Once you've got vim-projectionist installed, just copy that file into `config/projections.json` and restart Vim.

-These projections use `Rj` as a prefix for all things Ember, so you have `Rjmodel`, `Rjcontroller`, `Rjview`, etc. `Rjini` will open your Ember router, which is consistent with `Rini` opening your Rails router.
+These projections use `Ej` as a prefix for all things Ember, so you have `Ejmodel`, `Ejcontroller`, `Ejview`, etc. `Ejini` will open your Ember router, which is consistent with `Eini` opening your Rails router.

 If you don't use Vim, consider learning it.
 It will probably improve your programming experience.
 You can open a terminal and type `vimtutor` to get an instant tutorial.
 You might also check out [VimGenius](http://vimgenius.com), a little app I built to help you remember commands.
 Lastly, I wrote a [Vim Tutorial](https://vim.vicramon.com) that will help you get to an intermediate level.